top of page

 • Limited hip movement

-• Pain exacerbated by sitting or during certain movements
+• Pain that worsens with sitting or specific movements

 Hamstring Related Entrapment's

-• Direct impact from injuries such as falls or accidents that harm the hamstring muscles.
+• Direct impact injuries from falls or accidents

-• Numbness or tingling sensations in the buttocks or legs
+• Numbness or tingling in the buttocks or legs

 • Leg weakness

-• Pain that escalates during sitting or certain movements
+• Pain worsening with sitting or certain movements

 • Groin discomfort